Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 * `<span>` is an inline element which means it will render on the same line as the previous element, if it is also an inline element, and it's width will be determined by it's content.

 <p align="right"><a href="#readme-top">[↑] back to top</a></p>

+## Q. Define what is a Box model?

+A box model provides the description for how elements are sized and displayed on the page.
+Each page may have a width, height, padding, borders, and margins.
+This is related to the CSS styling property.

 ## Q. What is the difference between an absolute and relative URL?
 * An `absolute URL` includes the full web address, the protocol (such as http or https) and the domain name (such as www.example.com).